top of page

 To Get Started...

-You'll need to have a Paypal account established before you get started.
-Most Print-on-Demand sites require direct deposit to pay your profits, and I feel using Paypal is a safe choice.
+You'll need to have a PayPal account established before you get started.
+Most Print-on-Demand sites require direct deposit to pay your profits, and I feel using PayPal is a safe choice.
+(Update: Since this post was written, more options have become available like Zelle, Cash, Venmo, etc. You may want to check with the Print-on-Demand sites first to see what their requirements are.
+Bank accounts are acceptable, too, I prefer to keep bank accounts private.)

 You'll need good quality, high resolution photos of your work, cropped without frames.
 This you can do yourself with a cellphone camera or iPad and good lighting.... either by a window with lots of natural, indirect light falling on your painting OR outside on a sunny day with both your camera and the painting in the shade.
 Ideally, you will want to use a tripod to keep the camera as still as possible while snapping the photo.
 For this you will need a tripod and an adapter to hold your phone or ipad to the tripod.
 (I use the SLIK brand, but there is no magic in the type of tripod you use.
 I also use an adapter for my iPad.)